frnsys/cartog/readme.md

 - `get cost()`: this should return an JS object of `{resourceName: resourceCost}`.
 - `get info()`: this should return a string describing the item
-- `get image()`: this should return the filename of the image used to represent this item.
+- `get image()`: this should return the name of the image used to represent this item.
 It will be forced into a square so keep that in mind.
 - `onClick()`: implements a function that's called when the item is clicked on

 You can optionally implement:

 - `init()`: called when the item is first created.
 You can, for example, setup some initial values for the item.
+- `onPlace()`: called when the item is placed onto the grid.
+You can, for example, use this to keep track of how many of this item has been purchased.
 - `update(neighbors)`: called every frame and is passed an array of the item's [Moore neighbors](https://en.wikipedia.org/wiki/Moore_neighborhood) in the grid, if any.
 You can use this, for instance, for cellular automata dynamics and the like (e.g. a blight spreading through a field of crops).

 Some built-in methods you'll likely use: